What Are Offshore Casinos?

 Millions of players turn to offshore casinos because they offer real money games in states without regulated online gambling.

 They provide access to slots, table games, and live dealers without a local license.
-Since they operate outside the US, they don’t pay American taxes or follow U.S. consumer protection laws.
+Since they operate outside the US, they don’t pay American taxes or follow US consumer protection laws.

 That’s why withdrawals, disputes, and game fairness depend entirely on the casino’s offshore license and policies.
 Another reason players use offshore casinos is the ease of deposits.

 They accept cryptocurrencies like Bitcoin which bypass banking restrictions from the (UIGEA).
 The reality is offshore casinos operate within a legal bubble.
-They’re not explicitly legal, but no US
+They’re not explicitly legal, but no US.

 US Gambling Laws and Offshore Casinos